Policy statement and procedures

 Reason for Policy

 Sponsors provide funding to cover costs of conducting research, training and public service-related activities.
 Program income may be generated as a result of these activities and in some cases must be reported to the sponsor.
-Federal sponsors have documented in OMB Circular A-110, Uniform Administrative Requirements for Grants and Other Agreements with Institutions of Higher Education, Hospitals, and Other Nonprofit Organizations, and the applicable Code of Federal Regulations explicit requirements for identifying, recording, reporting and monitoring income generated during the project period.
+Federal sponsors have documented in Office of Management and Budget (OMB) the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, known as the Uniform Guidance or 2 CFR 200 explicit requirements for identifying, recording, reporting and monitoring income generated during the project period.
+The requirements can be found in the Uniform Guidance Subpart D §200.307.
 This policy was implemented to comply with sponsor and University policies and to ensure that program income is managed in a manner consistent with the University's overall missions and goals.

 - The Principal Investigator (PI) is responsible for identifying sources of actual or potential program income.
 Appendix A to this policy provides guidance for determining whether any income earned as a result of a sponsored project is program income.
 A PI needing further guidance should contact the Finance office.
 The PI must also notify the department Chair as soon as an actual or potential source of program income has been identified.